ZMUni Compliance Centre

 • Technical requirements for the new ingredient

-List of Relevant Regulations in China
+List of Relevant Regulations for NCIs in China

-• Regulations on the Supervision and Administration of Cosmetics
+• Cosmetic Supervision and Administration Regulation (CSAR)

 China Cosmetic Ingredients Regulatory FAQ

-The actual meaning of filing is that the filer submits documents to the regulatory authority for reference.
-When a new cosmetic ingredient is filed, it means that the filer has completed the submission of the filing documents, meeting the formal requirements.
+The actual meaning of notification is that the filer submits documents to the regulatory authority for reference.
+When a new cosmetic ingredient is filed, it means that the filer has completed the submission of the notification documents, meeting the formal requirements.
 However, the authenticity, scientific basis, and adequacy of the information in the documents may not have been verified.
 The publication of information on filed new cosmetic ingredients does not imply recognition of the safety and functionality of the ingredient or the notion of "successfully approved and filed."

 According to the regulations, the registrant and filer of a new cosmetic ingredient are responsible for the quality and safety of the ingredient.
 New cosmetic ingredients that have been registered or filed are subject to a safety monitoring period.
 During this period, the registrant and filer should closely monitor the safe use of the ingredient, collect and organize relevant information on its use as required by the regulations, and prepare an annual report on the safety monitoring of the new cosmetic ingredient.
 Within 30 working days before the end of each monitoring year, the report should be submitted to the technical evaluation organization via the information service platform.
 If the registrant or filer discovers any situation during the use of the new ingredient that should be reported to the technical evaluation organization according to the regulations or deems it necessary to report, they should immediately prepare a report on the safety risk control of the new cosmetic ingredient and submit it to the technical evaluation organization via the information service platform.

-The filing period varies depending on the classification and circumstances of the ingredient and cannot be generalized.
+The notification period varies depending on the classification and circumstances of the ingredient and cannot be generalized.
 Factors such as the thoroughness of the pre-declaration basic research and the conduct of stability analysis are taken into account.
 If not, the shortest period for accelerated testing is around 6 months.
 Additionally, the toxicology testing period can vary greatly depending on the circumstances.
 For example, the toxicology testing period for Situation 2 is 8-10 months, while for Situation 6, it is less than 1 month.
-The official review time for filing is within 5 working days, while for registration, it is within 90 working days.
+The official review time for notification is within 5 working days, while for registration, it is within 90 working days.
 Therefore, the specific declaration period needs to be assessed comprehensively.

 Can other companies still apply for a new ingredient that has already been applied for?

 Yes, other companies can still apply.
-For example, for ingredients like NMN, multiple companies have already completed the filing.
+For example, for ingredients like NMN, multiple companies have already completed the notification.
 There is no exclusive protection for the application of new ingredients.
 If Company A has completed the application for a new ingredient, Company B can still apply.
 However, they must submit all the required documents according to the regulations and can only use and sell the ingredient after it has been approved by the NMPA.

-According to the Management Regulations for the Registration and Filing Documents of New Cosmetic Ingredients, Article 4, the registration and filing documents for new cosmetic ingredients should be in standard Chinese characters published by the government.
+According to the Management Regulations for the Registration and Notification Documents of New Cosmetic Ingredients, Article 4, the registration and notification documents for new cosmetic ingredients should be in standard Chinese characters published by the government.
 Except for mandatory use of other languages for registered trademarks, websites, patent names, names, and addresses of overseas companies, as well as English abbreviations used in Chinese regulations, all materials written in other languages should be translated into Chinese accurately and properly, with the original text attached after the corresponding translation.

 What should be done if the authorization letter for the responsible person within China expires?

-According to Article 11 of the Management Regulations for the Registration and Filing Documents of New Cosmetic Ingredients, when the authorization period stated in the authorization letter for the responsible person within China expires, the renewal of the authorization period or the change of the responsible person within China should be resubmitted within 30 days before the expiration of the authorization period.
+According to Article 11 of the Management Regulations for the Registration and Notification Documents of New Cosmetic Ingredients, when the authorization period stated in the authorization letter for the responsible person within China expires, the renewal of the authorization period or the change of the responsible person within China should be resubmitted within 30 days before the expiration of the authorization period.

 Contact us